AnnaGary/DuoQue/README.md

 	No automated tests yet for /profile /update-bio /update-hobbies No tests for frontend rendering (JSDOM only used for form validation) No tests yet for role based access

+(How to run)
 	In order to start the server, run "npm start"
-In order to launch the testing suite, run "npm test"
+	In order to launch the testing suite, (server must be running) run "npm test"